kaiyuanw/mdtest/mdtest/README.md

   path: ${path/to/flutter}/packages/flutter_driver
 ```

-The first time you run the `mdtest` command, it will build the tool ifself.
+The first time you run the `mdtest` command, it will build the tool itself.
 If
 you see Build Success, then `mdtest` is ready to go.
 You can run `mdtest
 doctor` to check if all dependent tools are installed before you run any test
 script.